 Ms Tara Beattie, BA (Juris), LLM dt Rt, LLM

-Tara is a third-year PhD candidate in law, AHRC scholarship-holder, and part-time tutor.
-She became a senior tutor in 2018, and is currently a Law Postgraduate Researcher Representative.
+Tara is a third-year PhD candidate in law, AHRC (Northern Bridge) scholarship award-holder, and part-time tutor.
+She also holds positions as a Senior Tutor and Law PGR Representative.

 Tara holds two LLM degrees with distinction (UCL and Ludwig Maximilian's University, Munich), and a BA in Jurisprudence with Law Studies in Europe (Germany) from the University of Oxford.